 Section 4: Budget Authority for Stipends

-3. The President must submit the finalized stipend values to the Executive Director of Student Activities and the Office of the Budget, and these values shall take effect upon the next confirmation of an affected position and in accordance with University policy.
+3. The President must submit the finalized wage/stipend values to the Executive Director of Student Activities and the Office of the Budget, and these values shall take effect upon the next confirmation of an affected position and in accordance with University policy.

 Section 5: Budget Reports